Seven Years' War: 1763

 By 1763, the war in central Europe was essentially a stalemate between Prussia and Austria.
 Prussia had retaken nearly all of Silesia from the Austrians after Frederick's narrow victory over Daun at the Battle of Burkersdorf.
 After his brother Henry's 1762 victory at the Battle of Freiberg, Frederick held most of Saxony but not its capital, Dresden.
-His financial situation was not dire, but his kingdom was devastated and his army severely weakened.
+His financial situation was not dire, but his kingdom was devastated, and his army severely weakened.
 His manpower had dramatically decreased, and he had lost so many effective officers and generals that an offensive against Dresden seemed impossible.
 British subsidies had been stopped by the new prime minister, John Stuart (Lord Bute), and the Russian emperor had been overthrown by his wife, Catherine, who ended Russia's alliance with Prussia and withdrew from the war.
 Austria, however, like most participants, was facing a severe financial crisis and had to decrease the size of its army, which greatly affected its offensive power.
 Indeed, after having effectively sustained a long war, its administration was in disarray.
 By that time, it still held Dresden, the southeastern parts of Saxony, and the county of Glatz in southern Silesia, but the prospect of victory was dim without Russian support, and Maria Theresa had largely given up her hopes of re-conquering Silesia; her Chancellor, husband and eldest son were all urging her to make peace, while Daun was hesitant to attack Frederick.
 In 1763 a peace settlement was reached at the Treaty of Hubertusburg, in which Glatz was returned to Prussia in exchange for the Prussian evacuation of Saxony.
 This ended the war in central Europe.

 The stalemate had really been reached by 1759–1760, and Prussia and Austria were nearly out of money.
-The materials of both sides had been largely consumed.
+The materiel of both sides had been largely consumed.
 Frederick was no longer receiving subsidies from Britain; the Golden Cavalry of St. George had produced nearly 13 million dollars (equivalent).
-He had melted and coined most of the church silver, had ransacked the palaces of his kingdom and coined that silver, and reduced his purchasing power by mixing it with copper.
+He had melted and coined most of the church silver, had ransacked the palaces of his kingdom and coined that silver, and debased it by mixing it with copper.
 His banks' capital was exhausted, and he had pawned nearly everything of value from his own estate.
 While Frederick still had a significant amount of money left from the prior British subsidies, he hoped to use it to restore his kingdom's prosperity in peacetime; in any case, Prussia's population was so depleted that he could not sustain another long campaign.
 Similarly, Maria Theresa had reached the limit of her resources.
 She had pawned her jewels in 1758; in 1760, she approved a public subscription for support and urged her public to bring their silver to the mint.
 French subsidies were no longer provided.
 Although she had many young men still to draft, she could not conscript them and did not dare to resort to impressment, as Frederick had done.
 She had even dismissed some men because it was too expensive to feed them.